s-h-a-d-o-w/alfc/README.md

 # alfc-gui

-## Usage

-### General

-- Uses a web interface available @ `http://localhost:5522`
+- Offers a web interface available @ `http://localhost:5522`
+- Ramping up and down doesn't happen immediately, to prevent frequent fluctuations.
+(Ramping up happens quite quickly while ramping down requires the temperature to be lower for a while.)
 - Fans are controlled as if they were one (since most heat pipes are shared).
 And so whatever is the higher target fan speed gets applied.
 - Config is stored in `alfc.config.json` (you have to tweak something for it to be created).
 If you prefer not to use the UI, you can edit this and restart the service to apply your changes.
+- Uses about `0.4%` CPU and `500 mW` package power.
+(Measured in Windows at idle using hwinfo.)

+## Usage

 ### Windows

+If you want to use this to reduce noise, ensure first that "USB Selective Suspend" is enabled in your power plan, since that can cause significant power consumption and thus drive temperatures up.

 - Download the latest release and extract it to wherever you want to run it.
 - Run `install.bat`.
-(In case you need to allow firewall access, you might find it interesting to know that the UI only responds to requests from localhost.)
+(In case you need to allow firewall access, you might find it interesting to know that the UI only responds to requests from your local machine.)

 You can also simply run `run.bat` from an admin command prompt to run the fan control temporarily or to try it out before installing it as a service.